mallocator/versioned-api-router/README.md

 ### Router.route
 ```
-router.route(path, [version])
+router.route(path)
 ```

-Works the same way as the original router method, only now has an optional version parameter that works the same way as the version parameter on the individual methods.
+This is the same as the original method.
+Note that versioning is not supported at this time for the param call.

 ### Router.use